CSolitaire/telco_churn/README.md

 ******************************************************************************************************************************************************
 ### **Goals**

 My goal for this project is to produce a model that will predict if a customer will leave Telco.
-This model will be trained on 72 months of customer data, looking specifically at _____ as significant drivers of churn.
+This model will be trained on 72 months of customer data, looking specifically at contract type, internet service, and tenure as significant drivers of churn.
 A CSV of individuals likely to churn will be provided at the end of the project.
 ******************************************************************************************************************************************************
 ### **Background**
 From http://www.dbmarketing.com/telecom/churnreduction.html, by Authur Hughes